Aliases for PIAS3 Gene

 GeneCards Summary for PIAS3 Gene

-PIAS3 (Protein Inhibitor Of Activated STAT, 3) is a Protein Coding gene.
-Among its related pathways are TGF-Beta Pathway and IL6-mediated signaling events.
+PIAS3 (Protein Inhibitor Of Activated STAT 3) is a Protein Coding gene.
+Among its related pathways are IL6-mediated signaling events and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include nucleic acid binding and ligase activity.
 An important paralog of this gene is ZMIZ1.

 UniProtKB/Swiss-Prot for PIAS3 Gene